-In this article, I’ll briefly explain how to set up cross domain Google Analytics using their latest Universal Tracking code, then I’ll describe by trick to get rid of the ugly query string.
+In this article, I’ll briefly explain how to set up cross-domain Google Analytics using their latest Universal Tracking code, then I’ll describe by trick to get rid of the ugly query string.

 How to Set Up Cross-Domain Universal Analytics

 Google has done a pretty good job of documenting how to set up cross-domain analytics, so I won’t repeat the individual steps here.
-I used the steps in this article from Google on how to set up cross domain analytics using their latest Universal Analytics.

 The one major bump I ran into occurred when I tried to set up the new View and Filters in Google Analytics, as described in the article.
-Make sure you have full Edit permissions, not only on the Google Analytics property, but also on the account to do this.
+Make sure you have full Edit permissions, not only on the Google Analytics property but also on the account to do this.
 If you own the GA property, you probably already have permissions.
 Otherwise, get the owner to give you full edit permissions everywhere.

 Another thing you’ll want to do which is not mentioned in the Google article is to exclude self-referrals from your reports.
 This article tells you how to exclude self-referrals.

 If you are using Google Tag Manager and want to set up cross-domain analytics there, check out this article and excellent video on Cross Domain Tracking in Google Tag Manager.